 1. Powerful antioxidant protection

-Oxidation is a form of chemical damage to which we have natural defenses, but when the rate of damage surpasses these defenses, accelerated aging and increased disease risk can occur.
+Oxidation is a form of chemical damage against which which we have natural defenses.
+However, when the rate of damage surpasses our ability to repair, accelerated aging and increased disease risk can occur.
+This is where polyphenols come in.

 Polyphenols are plant compounds known to have a positive effect on our health via a broad range of mechanisms.
 One is by stoking our own internal antioxidant systems.
 (R) Cocoa is one of the richest sources of polyphenols in the world.
 (R)